sebva/OperatingSystemsProjects/03-synchronization/observations.md

 # Q1 & Q2

-The count of often wrong.
+The count is often wrong.
 Solution: synchronize get() and set() in Stock.java

 # Q3